"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

 In a new study, researchers tested new and used mobile phones for nickel and cobalt.
 Some people are allerg"...

 If your doctor has directed you to use this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Tell your doctor immediately if any of these serious side effects occur: fast/irregular heartbeat, uncontrolled shaking or tremor.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: seizures, mental/mood changes, difficulty urinating.
+Tell your doctor immediately if any of these unlikely but serious side effects occur: seizures, mental/mood changes (such as confusion), difficulty urinating.

 This medication does not usually cause drowsiness when used at recommended doses and under normal circumstances.
 However, this drug may make you dizzy; therefore use caution engaging in activities that require alertness such as driving or using machinery.

 A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
 Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.